What Are Common Mistakes Committed After An Arrest?

 Will I Have A Criminal Court Appearance In The First Month After An Arrest?

 In misdemeanor cases, the first court date is within 30 days of an arrest, sometimes longer.
 Initially, felony cases will have shorter court dates.
 You might have a bond hearing, and one or two other court dates within the first month of an arrest with felony charges, but after that, they are about a month apart.
+Our Criminal Defense attorney in Illinois is well-versed in this area of law.

 How Often Should I Expect To Meet With An Attorney In The First Month Following An Arrest?

 I cannot speak for other lawyers, but I do generally meet with my clients as soon as possible after they are released.
 My next meeting will be after I receive the evidence in the case, which is referred to as discovery.
 Then we will discuss that information.
 Some situations require additional meetings than others.
 I might have more questions for my clients, but I make sure my clients know they can reach me at all times either by phone or in person.
-If the case progresses form there, I will have a few more strategy meetings with my clients, and go over options of how we will proceed with their case.
+If the case progresses from there, I will have a few more strategy meetings with my clients, and go over options of how we will proceed with their case.

 Is It Advisable To Start Pre-Trial Voluntary Counseling Or Treatment?

 Starting drug or alcohol counseling in a case early on will not hurt your case, but I would prefer to have a strategy meeting with a client before they begin treatment.
 Obviously, if someone has a medical or addiction problem, they should address that as soon as possible, but I like to discuss that if possible before treatment starts.
-Overall, treatment, or evidence of counseling will almost never hurt a case, sometimes it can help, but not always.
+Overall, treatment or evidence of counseling will almost never hurt a case, sometimes it can help, but not always.

 Would I Be Required To Meet With A Pre-Trial Probation Officer?